gabrielpasv/DevOps-Challenge-Gabriel-L2/README.md

 # Plan A DevOps Challenge 2 - Resolution

+This is the resolution of the Plan A challenge 2 located [here](https://github.com/Plan-A-Technologies/DevOps-Challenge-Level-2)

 ## Requirements

 To deploy this environment you will need to have the following: